 Due to its unique pH and sodium content, blackstrap molasses will give these cookies a cakey texture and slightly bitter edge.
 If you can't get a hold of molasses, reach for Lyle's Golden Syrup instead.

 Portion dough onto a cutting board wrapped with plastic, cover lightly, and chill until firm; about 30 minutes.
-Divide between a few heavy-duty zipper-lock bags, and refrigerate up to 1 week (freeze 2 months).
+Divide between a few heavy-duty zipper-lock bags, and refrigerate for up to one week (freeze for two months).
 Bring to room temperature, roughly 70°F (21°C), then roll, coat in sugar, and bake as directed.

 |Nutrition Facts (per serving)|